 - Personal healing and spiritual freedom – the Alcoholics Anonymous (AA) 12 Steps form an incredible tried and true resource that will help you sincerely and intentionally dig into your life and find freedom in Christ as you accept your limitations as you fight for your freedom, I use a version of the 12 steps converted for use with sexual addiction.
 We weren’t designed or created to be able to beat this without God, and the 12 Steps walk us through inviting God into every crack and hurt in our lives.

 - Group support: There is incredible power in hearing the stories of success – and even failure – from others.
 I run support groups for men who are struggling with porn or other sex addiction issues.
-I always believe that the first step to success is admitting that you do have an addiction.
-Whilst it can be difficult to come to terms with, it’s important to admit that to yourself.
-We also recommend that those wanting to overcome their addiction consider watching a porn addiction video to understand their addiction and learn more about it.
-That would be a good starting point.
-I love taking my class as it’s an opportunity to teach things specific to the issue, answer questions that wouldn’t be asked in other environments and more.
+I love working with this group as it’s an opportunity to teach things specific to the issue, answer questions that wouldn’t be asked in other environments and more.
 Knowing you aren’t alone is immeasurably healing.
 If you are interested in starting a group at your church or in your community, I would love to help walk you through and equip you to do that.